Who can attend the camp?

 Old Town School teaching artists, with deep backgrounds in folk traditions and musicianship, staff our camp.

 The purpose of the Old Town School of Folk Music Fiddle Camp is to allow children to explore the fiddle and musicianship while playing and learning within small group environments.
 We strive to teach fiddle in an exciting, productive environment wherein we encourage experimentation and sharing, and focus on the importance of the learning process.
-Participation in the showcase is encouraged but not mandatory!
+Fiddle Camp showcases are nurturing and without pressure.
+Throughout the week, we play as an ensemble, grow together in joyful music making, and build confidence in our work together; our showcases are a natural outcome - and authentic sharing of our work and a celebration of our play.

 Your child should bring their fiddle and bow to camp every day!
-The camp will provide hypoallergenic rosin to all campers.
+The camp will provide hypoallergenic rosin to all fiddlers.

 Additionally, campers should bring a durable, screw-top water bottle that should be filled at home every morning.
 Backpacks are allowed.
 Please label all of your children's belongings.
 We are not responsible for anything lost or misplaced.